 To keep fuel systems clean, TOP TIER Detergent Gasoline is recommended.
-See Fuel on page 9-52.
+See Fuel $\Leftrightarrow$ 221.

 If TOP TIER Detergent Gasoline is not available, one bottle of Fuel System Treatment PLUS added to the fuel tank at every engine oil change, can help.
-Fuel System Treatment PLUS is the only gasoline additive recommended by General Motors It is available at vour dealer.
+Fuel System Treatment PLUS is the only gasoline additive recommended by General Motors.
+It is available at your dealer.